dh-atlas/white-book/Whitebook.md

 ## **Recommendations** {#recommendations-1}

 * Use XML/TEI as the encoding format to promote interoperability.
 To facilitate encoding, consider these strategies:
   * Employ an editing tool that exports data as XML/TEI documents.
-Several tools are available for various stages of editorial work, including transcription of primary sources (e.g., eScriptorium,[^94] FairCopy,[^95] Transkribus).[^96]
+Several tools are available for various stages of editorial work, including transcription of primary sources (e.g., eScriptorium,[^99] FairCopy,[^100] Transkribus).[^101]
   * Convert from other data formats to XML/TEI using TEIGarage.
 * Provide users with the edition schema and data model to facilitate data reuse.
-Create schemas easily with the TEI Roma tool.[^97]
+Create schemas easily with the TEI Roma tool.[^102]
 * Include photographic reproductions of the attestations when available, preferably through IIIF.
 This allows readers to verify the editor’s readings.
-* The documentation should include the editorial criteria and a detailed description of the textual tradition, accompanied with links to relevant web resources.
+* The documentation should include the editorial criteria and a detailed description of the textual tradition, accompanied by links to relevant web resources.
-* For visualization, prioritize existing and non-proprietary tools.
+* For visualisation, prioritise existing and non-proprietary tools.
 When a new custom feature is necessary, collaborate on an existing project rather than starting from scratch.
 * For extensive and rich texts, provide indexes and a search function to improve discoverability.
 For texts rich in references to people, places, and entities, consider creating a semantic edition to highlight these aspects.
 * Enable users to download the edition, including a print-ready PDF version when appropriate.